newell-paul/ruby-demo/README.md

 # RUBY DEMO

-Demonstration of using Cucumber, Ruby and the Watir gem (a library that sits on top of the Selenium Ruby bindings) to fill in a web form with data procured from Star Wars api and a puzzle class.
+Demonstration of using Cucumber, Ruby and the Watir gem (a library that sits on top of the Selenium Ruby bindings) to fill in a web form with data procured from the Star Wars API and a puzzle class.

 The form_data.yml file holds all data for the test in one place including default data for the web form and also the arrays for the puzzle class.